First Time User? Enroll now.

 If you have discomfort when taking a deep breath or coughing, getting a sputum sample may be uncomfortable.

 You may be able to feel pressure in your airway as the bronchoscope is moved from place to place.
 You may gag or cough.
-To learn more about how the procedure feels, see the topic Bronchoscopy.
+If you have general anesthesia, you will feel nothing during the procedure.

 Bronchoscopy is generally a safe procedure.
 Although complications are rare, you should discuss the risks in your particular case with your doctor.
 Complications that may occur include: